soroushaz1/BlenderLiveViewer/README.md

   - Check if the HTTP server is running (messages appear in the Blender console).
 - **Environment Texture Not Visible**:
   - Ensure an `Environment Texture` node is connected in the World Properties of the Blender scene.
+- **Addon Fails to Start**:
+  - Make sure you are running Blender as an administrator.
+This is required to start the local HTTP server and save files in restricted directories.

 ---